Child Passenger Safety

 Be Active Day, first held in 2008, includes demonstrations, activites, door prizes, and information to inspire kids and adults to move more and be active.
 The event is free and is usually held the fourth Saturday in January each year.
 The focus is to emphasize the state’s Eat Smart Move More campaign and increase awareness about the need to move more every day, reduce TV time, prepare more meals at home, consider portion sizes and beverage choices, and eat more fruits and vegetable.
 For tips on physical activity and healthy eating, visit MyEatSmartMoveMoreNC.com.
-For more information, call Terri Arrington at (828) 694-6038.

 For additional information on child passenger safety, visit The Car Seat Lady.

 Never leave your child alone in a car.
 Did you know that a child’s body heats up 3 to 5 times faster than an adult’s?
 It only takes a few short minutes before a child can become dangerously overheated.
 For more information visit the Safe Kids USA Parent Center.
 Another resource for safety information is the National Highway Traffic Safety Administration.

 Health promotion is dedicated to prevention and the belief in educating and encouraging residents to learn more about their own health to maintain healthy and productive lifestyles.
 Examples include serving on local committees and coalitions that address smoke-free environments, promoting development of walkways and trails, and advocating for healthier food options in schools and the community.
 For more information, contact call (828) 694-6063.

 QuitlineNC provides free cessation services to any North Carolina resident who needs help quitting tobacco use.
 Quit Coaching is available in different forms, which can be used separately or together, to help any tobacco user give up tobacco.